mjpsanpedro1222/ConstrainedStrategicEquilibrium.jl/docs/src/index.md

 # ConstrainedStrategicEquilibrium.jl

 ConstrainedStrategicEquilibrium.jl is a Julia package for solving Constrained Strategic Equilibrium (CSE) problems in game theory and economics.

+It has been implemented based on the work by Armantier et al [armantier2008cse](@cite) and the Fortran code released alongside that publication.

 ## Features